helio-fm/helio-sequencer/Docs/configs.md

 # Configs

-Helio uses several configuration files, such as: scales, in-scale chords, temperaments, hotkeys, color schemes and translations.
+Helio uses several configuration files, such as: scales, in-scale chords, temperaments, hotkeys, colour schemes and translations.

 For each of those configs, there can be up to three versions, which are loaded and merged in this order:
  * ones that a built-in into executable,